 4. Grumpy Cat

 She may have achieved celebrity status during her lifetime, but did you know she also had a disability?
 She had feline dwarfism along with an underbite.

 Even though the world still loves her, that wasn’t always the case.
-Thankfully her owner adopted her even with her different looking face and body.
+Thankfully her human adopted her even with her different looking face and body.

 5. 20-Year-Old Cat Finally Finds Home

 Senior kitties like 20-year-old Dexter — you read that right!
 20 years old! — have an extremely difficult time getting adopted.

 With younger cats and kittens around, senior cats are often not as desired as their younger counterparts.